Non-Node Parameters

 Section titled “Default values”Parameters with a default value that don’t match any upstream @node are treated as compile-time constants.

-@node(output=Summary)def summarize(claims: Claims, max_items: int = 10, verbose: bool = False) -> Summary: items = claims.items[:max_items] if verbose: return Summary(text=f"Processed {len(items)} of {len(claims.items)}") return Summary(text=f"{len(items)} items")The default is captured at decoration time and passed to every invocation.
+@node(outputs=Summary)def summarize(claims: Claims, max_items: int = 10, verbose: bool = False) -> Summary: items = claims.items[:max_items] if verbose: return Summary(text=f"Processed {len(items)} of {len(claims.items)}") return Summary(text=f"{len(items)} items")The default is captured at decoration time and passed to every invocation.
 Constants are not part of the graph topology — they don’t create edges.

 Mixed parameters